-IFRS 16, Leases ("IFRS 16"), a new standard on lease accounting, was issued on January 13, 2016 and replaces the current guidance in IAS 17.
+IFRS 16, Leases ("IFRS 16"), a new standard on lease accounting, was issued on January 13, 2016 and replaced the guidance in IAS 17.
 The new standard results in substantially all lessee leases being recorded on the consolidated statements of financial position.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
-The Company is currently evaluating the impact of this new standard on the Company's consolidated financial statement measurements and disclosures.
-The Company has one operating lease for office space which the Company considers to be a short term lease at the commencement date and therefore expects no impact to the consolidated financial statements when the standard is adopted.
-The Company continues to evaluate this standard and will monitor all leases for appropriate recognition in future periods.
+IFRS 16 was effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
+The Company has one operating lease for office space which the Company considers to be a short-term lease at the commencement date and therefore there was no impact to the consolidated financial statements when the standard was adopted.
+The Company continues to monitor all leases for appropriate recognition.